Krasnodar Territory General Information

 many rivers that carve their paths through deep gorges and canyons.

-The territory borders Rostov Region in the north and northeast,
+The territory borders Rostov Region (Rostov-on-Don) in the north and northeast,

 border is 1540 km long, including 740 km of coastline.
 The territory